CDLUC3/ezid/templates/doc/apidoc.2.rst

 element names and values, specifically, line terminators (both newlines ("\\n", U+000A) and carriage returns ("\\r", U+000D)) and, in element names, colons (":", U+003A).
-EZID employs `percent-encoding`_ as the escaping mechanism, and thus percent signs ("%", U+0025) must be escaped as well.
+EZID employs `percent-encoding`_ `\ `:ext-icon: as the escaping mechanism, and thus percent signs ("%", U+0025) must be escaped as well.
 In Python, a dictionary of Unicode metadata element names and values, `metadata`:hl1:, is serialized into a UTF-8 encoded string, `anvl`:hl1:, with the following code:

 .. parsed-literal::